Chicken as biological research model: Chicken embryos as a research model

 Human fascination with the chicken and its egg are so deeply rooted in history that it is hard to say exactly when avian exploration began.
 As early as 1400 BCE, ancient Egyptians artificially incubated chicken eggs to propagate their food supply.
 The developing chicken in the egg first appears in written history after catching the attention of the famous Greek philosopher, Aristotle, around 350 BCE.
 As Aristotle opened chicken eggs at various time points of incubation, he noted how the organism changed over time.
 Through his writing of Historia Animalium, he introduced some of the earliest studies of embryology based on his observations of the chicken in the egg.

 Aristotle recognized significant similarities between human and chicken development.
 From his studies of the developing chick, he was able to correctly decipher the role of the placenta and umbilical cord in the human.

 Chick research of the 16th century significantly modernized ideas about human physiology.
-European scientists, including Ulisse Aldrovandi, Volcher Cotier and William Harvey, used the chick to demonstrate tissue differentiation, disproving the widely held belief of the time that organisms are "preformed" in their adult version and only grow larger during development.
+European scientists, including Ulisse Aldrovandi, Volcher Coiter and William Harvey, used the chick to demonstrate tissue differentiation, disproving the widely held belief of the time that organisms are "preformed" in their adult version and only grow larger during development.
 Distinct tissue areas were recognized that grew and gave rise to specific structures, including the blastoderm, or chick origin.
 Harvey also closely watched the development of the heart and blood and was the first to note the directional flow of blood between veins and arteries.
 The relatively large size of the chick as a model organism allowed scientists during this time to make these significant observations without the help of a microscope.